renzmann/renzmann.github.io/content/posts/emacs-29-completions.md

 {{< figure src="/ox-hugo/auto-help-t.gif" >}}

-The value 'always' updates or shows the "&lowast;Completions&lowast;" buffer after any attempt to complete, including the first time we press TAB.
-In comparison to the one above, also notice that the buffer pops up as soon as I complete `~/.emacs.d/`, while before I had to start another completion by typing `tra<TAB>`.
+The value 'always' updates or shows the &lowast;Completions&lowast; buffer after any attempt to complete, including the first time we press TAB.
+Comparing to the one above, notice that the buffer pops up as soon as I complete `~/.emacs.d/`.
+Before, I had to start another completion by typing `tra<TAB>`.
 Also, after completing `transient/`, the buffer once again updates with the contents of that directory.

 ```emacs-lisp
 (setq completion-auto-help 'always)